protomesh/terraform-provider-protomesh/docs/resources/instance_set.md

 page_title: "protomesh_instance_set Resource - protomesh"
 subcategory: ""
 description: |-
-  Expose a AWS Lambda through a gRPC interface
+  Instance set is a group of instances serving the same service through a well known port.
 ---

 # protomesh_instance_set (Resource)

-Expose a AWS Lambda through a gRPC interface
+Instance set is a group of instances serving the same service through a well known port.